Aircraft Equipment

 To utilize area navigation (RNAV), you need a Long Range Navigation Unit (LRNU).
 The most common is the satellite-based Global Navigation Satellite System (GNSS), the US-operated Global Positioning System (GPS) being the most ubiquitous.
 However, other satellite-based systems exist, such as Galileo (EU), GLONASS (Russia), and BeiDou (China).
 RNAV systems can also be TACTAN-based (VOR/TAC), DME/DME, LORAN-C, or utilize an Inertia Reference Unit (IRU).

-Inertia-based systems are onboard position calculators.
+Inertia-based systems are basically onboard position calculators.
 Think of it like you are your GPS satellite flying through the sky.
-These were cutting-edge before the proliferation of GPS and are still found on mid-sized jets and up today.
+These were cutting-edge before the proliferation of GPS and are standard equipment on mid-sized jets and up today.
 The advantage is having a completely independent, self-contained LRNU.
 The disadvantage is their cost, and their performance degrades over time.
 Accuracy slowly drifts and must be corrected by calibrating the system before takeoff and enroute on long legs.
-For smaller aircraft, these systems are non-existent.
+These systems are non-existent for smaller aircraft.
+Larger aircraft may be equipped with three IRUs.

 You will be flying beyond the radio-based systems from Canada to Greenland to Iceland, so at least one Long Range Navigation Unit is required.
-That LRNU could be an RNAV (GPS) or inertia system (ignore the other options above; you don’t have them).
+That LRNU could be an RNAV (GPS) or an inertial system.
 A second LRNU is necessary to acquire an RNP 4 or 10 LOA.

 Did you catch that new acronym: RNP, Required Navigation Performance?
 You may come across RNP 1, 2, 4, 5, 10, P-RNAV, and B-RNAV, which all tie into the area navigation (RNAV) concept.
 In simplest terms: